What is azathioprine (Imuran®)?

 Azathioprine comes in tablet-form, and it’s swallowed (oral).

 Your white blood cell count and your weight determine the dosage of azathioprine that is prescribed.
 The starting dose is low and is slowly increased.
 Azathioprine is generally taken twice a day.
 It is available in 50 mg tablets, which may be easily broken in half if necessary.
 You may take this medication with food to reduce nausea and abdominal symptoms.

-Your prescription label tells you how much to take at each dose and how often to take it.
-Follow these instructions carefully, and ask your pharmacist or health care provider to explain anything you do not understand.
+Your prescription label tells you how much to take of each dose and how often to take it.
+Follow these instructions carefully, and ask your pharmacist or healthcare provider to explain anything you don’t understand.

 It is important that you take this medicine regularly as prescribed.
 Do not stop taking it unless you are directed to do so.
 Do not take more or less of the medicine than is prescribed.

 - Some mild nausea often occurs when you start taking azathioprine.
 This discomfort is expected and will go away as your body gets used to the medicine.
 If you have extreme nausea with vomiting, contact your healthcare provider.

 - Do not take azathioprine during pregnancy and breastfeeding.